beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 ![Figure 2: Country-level counts of geographically-coded studies on a log10 scale and Robinson projection (countries with zero studies shown in light gray).](C:/Users/beabo/OneDrive%20-%20Northern%20Arizona%20University/NAU/Endo-Review/plots/main/world_map_countries_log.png)

+Finally, analysis of plant parts reported in the abstracts shows that research has covered a range of host tissues, with **roots, leaves, seeds, stem, shoot, and fruit** being the most frequently studied structures (Supp.
+Fig. 9).
+This demonstrates thorough sampling across tissue types within the limited taxonomic breadth.

+---
 ## Discussion
 Our analysis provides the first large-scale, data-driven confirmation of the fungal endophyte ubiquity paradigm.
 By demonstrating that there is no evidence for a single endophyte-free plant taxon in the literature, we confirm that ubiquity is a robust pattern wherever plants have been studied.

 However, the central finding of this paper is the stark contradiction between this observed ubiquity and the severe sampling biases that define the field.
 The 0.8% of plant species and 77% concentration in the Global North are not minor gaps; they are systematic biases that fundamentally limit our understanding.
 Our "ubiquitous" paradigm is a generalization from a non-random, convenience-based sample of the plant kingdom.

+The stark under-sampling of plant taxa (0.8% coverage) has a direct, critical consequence for our understanding of fungal biodiversity.
+Given that endophytes are often host-specific and nearly ubiquitous across taxa, our data strongly suggest that the true biodiversity of fungal endophytes is severely underestimated.
+This conclusion is reinforced by the limited scope of fungal discovery itself: despite the 19,071 abstracts focusing on endophytes, we only find evidence for 3.5% of described fungal species (5,024 of 143,957 species) and 16.4% of fungal genera (1,824 of 11,108 genera) being reported in the literature.
+Our current understanding of endophyte diversity is therefore a non-random, minimal subset, constrained by the taxonomic convenience of the sampled plant species.

 ![Figure 3: Temporal trends in methods reported for detecting fungal endophytes across the 19,071‑abstract corpus.
 Molecular approaches were negligible before the 1990s and rose sharply after 2000; overall, 36.8% of studies in the corpus report molecular methods.
 Data include only abstracts that explicitly described methods; see Methods for extraction and classification details.](C:/Users/beabo/OneDrive%20-%20Northern%20Arizona%20University/NAU/Endo-Review/plots/supplementary/temporal_method_trends.png)